alexander-pastukhov/inattention-reduced-selectivity-in-serial-dependence/README.md

-# inattention-reduced-selectivity-in-serial-dependence
+# Inattention reduced selectivity for relevance of prior decision in serial dependence
-Data and analysis for the manuscript
+Data and analysis for the manuscript.